MEDICAL ASSISTANT PROGRAM INFORMATION

 1. Medical Assistant Certificate of Achievement

-This Medical Assistant program may be completed in two semesters when started with the Fall semester.
+This Medical Assistant program may be completed in two semesters.
 The focus is on both front office (administrative) and back office (clinical) responsibilities.
 A clinical lab experience is completed through an internship or occupational work experience.